Skip to content

 Frank Biermann is the founder and first chair (2008-2018) of the Earth System Governance Project.

-Biermann pioneered the ‘earth system’ governance paradigm in global change research in 2005 and was the founder and first chair of the Earth System Governance Project.
+Biermann pioneered the ‘earth system’ governance paradigm in global change research in 2005 and was the founder and first chair (2008-2018) of the Earth System Governance Project, a leading global transdisciplinary research network of sustainability scholars.
 He currently directs a 2.5-million EUR research programme on the steering effects of the Sustainable Development Goals, supported by an ERC ‘Advanced Grant’ awarded to him in 2018, among other functions.

-Biermann has authored or edited 18 books and published over 200 articles in peer-reviewed journals and academic books, along with over 100 policy contributions.
-Recent books include Architectures of Earth System Governance (CUP 2020); Anthropocene Encounters: New Directions in Green Political Thinking (CUP 2019); Governing through Goals: Sustainable Development Goals as Governance Innovation (MIT Press 2017) and Earth System Governance: World Politics in the Anthropocene (MIT Press 2014).
-Biermann’s research has been cited over 18,000 times and his Hirsch-index in Google Scholar is 67.
+Biermann has authored or edited 19 books and published over 200 articles in peer-reviewed journals and academic books, along with over 100 policy contributions.
+Recent books include The Political Impact of the Sustainable Development Goals: Transforming Governance Through Global Goals?
+(CUP 2022): Architectures of Earth System Governance (CUP 2020); Anthropocene Encounters: New Directions in Green Political Thinking (CUP 2019); Governing through Goals: Sustainable Development Goals as Governance Innovation (MIT Press 2017) and Earth System Governance: World Politics in the Anthropocene (MIT Press 2014).
+Biermann’s research has been cited over 27,000 times and his Hirsch-index in Google Scholar is 80.
 Several of his articles belong to the top-10 most cited papers in their respective journals.

 From 2003 to 2015, Biermann was professor and head of the Department of Environmental Policy Analysis at the Institute for Environmental Studies, VU University Amsterdam.
 Towards the end of his 12-year term, this department was evaluated as being ‘world leading’ and ‘one of the highest profile academic research groups involved with sustainability governance from around the world’.
 From 2007-2014, he was director of the Netherlands Research School for Socio-Economic and Natural Sciences of the Environment, a national alliance of 11 institutes with 600 PhD students that was evaluated in 2014 as a ‘network of excellence’.
 In 2001-2011, Biermann led the Global Governance Project, a research programme of 12 European institutes.
 Other earlier affiliations include Free University Berlin, German Advisory Council on Global Change, Harvard University, Humboldt University of Berlin, Institute for Advanced Sustainability Studies, Jawaharlal Nehru University, Lund University, University of Maryland at College Park, Potsdam Institute for Climate Impact Research, Social Science Research Centre Berlin, Stanford University, and The Energy and Resources Institute (TERI).

-Biermann has 26 years of teaching experience in Germany, India, the Netherlands, Sweden and the United States.
-Eighteen of his PhD students have graduated; four with highest distinction and six winning international awards.
+Biermann has over 28 years of teaching experience in Germany, India, the Netherlands, Sweden and the United States.
+Twenty-five of his PhD students have graduated; four with highest distinction and six winning international awards.

 Biermann has won numerous scholarships and awards, including the 2021 Distinguished Scholar Award in Environmental Studies by the International Studies Association (recognizing ‘outstanding scholars whose long history of excellent research and teaching has had substantial impact on fields associated with international relations and environmental issues’); a European Research Council ‘Advanced Grant’ (the highest personal award from EU institutions); Ecological Society of America’s 2019 Innovations in Sustainability Science Award; the 2013 Societal Impact Award of VU University Amsterdam for ‘path-breaking research on global environmental policy’; the 2011 Social Science Research Prize of VU University Amsterdam, for ‘outstanding qualities as a top researcher’ and ‘significant contributions’ in the field of global environmental politics; the 1998 Joachim Tiburtius Prize awarded for the best dissertations of the Berlin universities; a fellowship from Harvard University; and a scholarship from the Talented Students Programme of the Friedrich Ebert Foundation.
 Biermann is an elected Fellow of the World Academy of Art and Science, a group of 700 individuals ‘chosen for eminence in art, the natural and social sciences, and the humanities’.